aws-amplify/docs/docs/guides/datastore/fragments/parallel-processing-ios.md

 Amplify DataStore provides APIs that allow you to create, read, update, and delete items individually.
-Sometimes you need to perform batch operations like creating and updating multiple objects or querying and deleting object by their IDs.
-In this guide, you will learn how to perform batch operations using Combine to extend the functionality of the Amplify DataStore APIs.
+Sometimes you need to perform multiple operations in parallel, like creating and updating several objects or querying and deleting objects by their IDs.
+In this guide, you will learn how to perform parallel processing using the Combine framework to extend the functionality of the Amplify DataStore APIs.

 <amplify-callout warning>

-For simplicity, this Guide demonstrates how to perform batch operations using the Combine framework.
+For simplicity, this Guide demonstrates how to perform parallel processing using the Combine framework.
 To follow along, you must include `import Combine` at the top of your file.

 </amplify-callout>

-## Batch create and update
+## Create and update in parallel

-To batch write data to the DataStore, pass an array of models to a Combine `Publishers.Sequence` and perform `Amplify.DataStore.save(_ model:)` on each object:
+To write data to the DataStore in parallel, pass an array of models to a Combine `Publishers.Sequence` and perform `Amplify.DataStore.save(_ model:)` on each object:

 ```swift
 let todos = [